RotherOSS/doc-otobo-installation/content/installation-docker.rst

    docker_admin> cd /opt
    docker_admin> git clone https://github.com/RotherOSS/otobo-docker.git
    docker_admin> cd otobo-docker
+   docker_admin> git checkout rel-10.0.4

 2. Create an initial *.env* file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration file *.env* is the interface that allows to set up the installation of OTOBO.
+The configuration file *.env* allows you to manage your installation of OTOBO.
-*.env* is not created automatically, it must be created and edited by the user.
+It must be first created and the adapted by yourself.

 Two template files are available in the newly created folder *docker-compose*: